beemtech/phase5_group1_project/README.md

   - `scikit-learn` — Machine learning algorithms and metrics
   - `xgboost` — Gradient boosting model
   - `joblib` or `pickle` — Model serialization
+  - `Stream.io` — used in creating the app but needs some modification

+---

+## Modification of the app

+- **Python 3.x**
+- **Libraries:**
+  - Add authentication part
+  - Add security features for both users  `client` and `landlord`
+  - Better user interface
+  - Add Tenant panel `view houses \ search` and Landlord panel `to add houses with features`
+  - Add Mysql and csv file for data storage

+---

+##  What the app has

+- **Stream.io**
+  - Search houses by (filter) price, location name, bedroom, bathrooms, amenities, longitude/latitude.
+  - able to view houses `all listings either by dataframe or grid`, view saved homes, view browsed/searched homes.

 ---

 ## ⚙️ Setup and Usage